 The state had a record 31.7 million visitors to the Mile High City in 2017, marking the 12th consecutive year of growth.
 Denver gets about 20 percent of the visitors in the state but accounts for half of all in-state tourism spending.

-Each year more and more travelers are turning towards the Rocky Mountains and Colorado in particular over longtime tourism hotspots, such as New York City and Las Vegas.
+Each year more and more travelers turn towards the Rocky Mountains and Colorado in particular over longtime tourism hotspots, such as New York City and Las Vegas.

-In recent years the Colorado Tourism office is seeing a significant number of travelers coming from places like New York, Miami, Atlanta and Washington, D.C., in addition to the traditional markets, like the Midwest, California and Texas.
+In recent years the Colorado Tourism office saw significant travelers coming from places like New York, Miami, Atlanta and Washington, D.C., in addition to the traditional markets, like the Midwest, California and Texas.